symfony/symfony-docs/request/multiple_kernels.rst

 --------------------------------------

-If your application is very complex and you create several kernels, it's better to store them on their own directories instead of messing with lots of files in the default ``app/`` directory:
+If your application is very complex and you create several kernels, it's better to store them in their own directories instead of messing with lots of files in the default ``app/`` directory:

 .. code-block:: text